JackAtkerson/regex-tutorial/gist-template.md

 Anchors are used to match strings that start or begin with certain elements.
 The ``` ^ ``` anchor denotes what the string will start with, and the ``` $ ``` anchor denotes the end of the string.
 As you can see in our example regex, we have a ``` ^ ``` at the beginning, and a ``` $ ``` to denote the end.

 ### Quantifiers
 Quantifiers are used to specify how many instances of a character, group, or character class must be present for the input to be matched.
 In our example regex, the ``` + ``` quantifier is used.
 This quantifier matches the preceding string one or more times.
-In this case, the regex engine will match strings containing one or moer of the characters that match the criteria listed inside of the [bracket expressions](#bracket-expressions).
+In this case, the regex engine will match strings containing one or more of the characters that match the criteria listed inside of the [bracket expressions](#bracket-expressions).
+The other quantifier used in our regex is ```{2,6}```.
+This will match a user specified range of characters that align with the search criteria.
+The first number is the minimum number of matches, and the second is the maximum.
+In our example, the minimum is set to 2 and the maximum is 6, so the regex engine will match 2 to 6 characters.

 ### OR Operator
 OR Operators are used to match strings that contain one of the elements inside.